osrf/gazebo_user_guide/src/started_interfaces_ros.md

 two common types of Gazebo/ROS plugins:

-* Sensor plugins: a sensor plugin is attached to a simulated sensor and is resonsible for publishing that sensor's state to ROS in the appropriate ROS message format.
+* Sensor plugins: a sensor plugin is attached to a simulated sensor and is responsible for publishing that sensor's state to ROS in the appropriate ROS message format.
 * Robot control plugins: a robot control plugin is attached to a simulated robot and is responsible for providing a ROS interface that matches what